neophob/singfrid/README.md

 - If someone opens your fridge, an angel sound is played on your kitchen Sonos
 - If someone opens a window you hear birds singing in you living room Sonos
+- Validate Humidity in your basement
 - If you enter the toilet, play "Jaws" soundtrack
+- Use RFID cards to select different audio books on your Sonos
+- Automatically dim you lights when you start the Netflix application on your TV (and the TV supports cast v2)
 - If the door opens at night and the Hue light in the kitchen is off, dim the kitchen light to 15%, wait 10 minutes and then power off
 - Halloween fun for your whole family!
 - Rickroll your office buddies